 As I stare out the windows at the perpetual drizzle of Vancouver I can’t help thinking that February is perhaps not the best month for the Weekly Photo Challenge to challenge us on what we love about our home town.

-Although it did get me thinking that maybe I could scare up a few reasons to like Vancouver in February.
+Although it did get me thinking.
+Maybe I could scare up a few reasons to like Vancouver in February after all.

 The mountains of Vancouver are kind of in your face.
 In the summer there’s tons of hiking and places to explore; in the winter all that rain translates into snow in the five local mountains and lots of opportunities to ski.Up at Blackcomb the air is filled with crystalline sparkles that show up as little rainbow circles in the photo.